State defense force

-Nearly every state has laws authorizing state defense forces, and twenty-two states, plus the Commonwealth of Puerto Rico, have active forces with different levels of activity, support, and strength.
+Nearly every state has laws authorizing state defense forces, and 19 states, plus the Commonwealth of Puerto Rico, have active forces with different levels of activity, support, and strength.
 State defense forces generally operate with emergency management and homeland security missions.
 Most SDFs are organized as ground units, but air and naval units also exist.
 Depending on the state, they may be variously named as state military, state military force, state guard, state militia, or state military reserve.

+Every state defense force is also the command authority for the "unorganized militia", which is defined as every able bodied male between the age of 17 and 45 who is not already serving in some capacity within the armed forces or National Guard.
+The original concept of the unorganized militia being a citizen army which could be raised immediately in times of extreme national emergency.
+In the modern day military, the unorganized militia is considered obsolete with very few exceptions.
+One of the only recognized instances where unorganized militia members wear uniforms and actively perform military duties is the Virginia Militia which actively employs officers amongst the various military schools in the state of Virginia.

 History

 Origins

 From its founding until the early 1900s, the United States maintained only a minimal army and relied on state militias to supply the majority of its troops, with the training and readiness of the latter varying widely.
 As a result of the Spanish–American War and the performance of the militias and other volunteer units during that conflict, Congress was called upon to reform and regulate the training and qualification of state militias.
 In 1903, with passage of the Militia Act of 1903, the predecessor to the modern-day National Guard was formed.
 It required the states to divide their militias into two sections.
 The law recommended the title "National Guard" for the first section, for federal administration, and "Reserve Militia" for the individual states.